We need to have an honest conversation about DC Comics’ treatment of Black characters and talent.

 Unfortunately, while some of their adaptations get things right, rarely are they perfect for Black characters.
 The original animated Static Shock was excellent.
 Black Lightning has some flaws, but was largely great in my opinion, especially as it went on.
 Up until episode 4 of this final season.

-The DCEU tends to tokenize or isolate their Black characters.
+The DCEU tends to tokenize or isolate its Black characters.
 Suicide Squad featured a race-bent Deadshot, his daughter, and the badass Amanda Waller played by iconic Viola Davis.
 Aside from their moments and those of Margot Robie’s Harley Quinn, the movie was very spotty.
 Lawrence Fishburne and Harry Lennix played Perry White and Calvin Swanwick in Man of Steel.
 While decent roles, they too did not get the best development.
 Furthermore, Swanwick was an alias of Martian Manhunter in the comics.
 Lennix was intended to be revealed to be the very same character in the original cut of Justice League.
 Unfortunately, the scene was not finished prior to Zack Snyder leaving.
 Subsequently, that detail, much like Ray Fisher’s key role in the film, was pushed aside by Whedon.

 The mistreatment of Ray Fisher is unforgivable, and his unjust firing will forever remain a nagging shadow over the legacy of the DCEU.
 After speaking out about his horrendous mistreatment onset of the Justice League movie, Fisher was fired from his role as Victor Stone aka Cyborg.
 “Why do this before he secured the bag?”
 “Why bite the hand that feeds you?”
 “Who does he think he is?”
 These are just some of the statements you may or may not have heard online or even thought yourself.
 But the fact of the matter is, what the Powers That Be at Warner Bros. did was wrong and Fisher did absolutely nothing wrong by speaking out about it.